 It is possible to have a result that is different than the reference range even though nothing is wrong with you.
 Sometimes certain factors can affect your test results, such as pregnancy, a medicine you are taking, eating right before a test, smoking, or being under stress.

 When your lab numbers are lower or higher than the numbers in the reference range, further testing may be needed.
 Your doctor may want to repeat the test or order another test to confirm the results.

 Labs may use different types of equipment and tests, and sometimes they set their own reference ranges.
 Your lab report will contain the reference ranges your lab uses.
 Do not compare results from different labs.

 Only a handful of tests, such as cholesterol and blood sugar, have standardized reference ranges that all labs use.
 This means that no matter where these tests are done, the results are compared to the same reference ranges.

 You can do some types of tests at home, such as testing for blood sugar, pregnancy, urinary tract infections, and HIV infection.
 Some home tests give you results right away, such as a pregnancy test.
-Others, such as HIV test kits, provide a way for you to send a sample to a lab for testing.
+Others provide a way for you to send a sample to a lab for testing.
 The lab then reports results back to you.

 Things that may interfere with the accuracy of a lab test include:

 Follow your doctor's instructions to make sure that your test results are as accurate as possible.